-France requires companies with electronic cash register systems to comply with strict legal requirements—particularly with regard to tamper resistance and data archiving.
+France requires companies using electronic point-of-sale systems to comply with strict legal requirements—particularly regarding tamper-proofing and data archiving.

 Companies that are already operating in France or planning to enter the market should check at an early stage which verification method best suits their business model.